kinire98/klone/README.md

 - An option to store the configuration in a configuration file, so you don't have to indicate the paths or the exclusions all the time.
 (Maybe with a [tui](https://docs.rs/tui/latest/tui)).
 It will also be useful to show progress.
 As the project progress I see this option more viable to not bloat the program with lots of arguments
 - Multithreading support
 ## TODOS
-- Exclusions and configurations stored in files (also initial copy)
+- Exclusions and configurations stored in files (also initial copy) -> DONE, only exclusions
+- Cache the exclusions file for it to not be asking for the file again and again
-- Add behaviour for Windows when file or dir doesn't exist
+- Add behaviour for Windows when file or dir doesn't exist -> cacache and tokio
 - Change transfer of ownership to reference passing to avoid clones and improve performance time and memory wise
 - Some tests, especially a integration one
 - Look for unwraps and change them for proper error handling.
 If can't be done, use expect.